9 (New York City Subway service): Broadway–Seventh Avenue Line (1989–2005)

 In April 1988, the New York City Transit Authority (NYCTA) unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of skip-stop service.
 As soon as the plan was announced, some local officials were opposed to the change.
 Initially, skip-stop service would have been operated north of 116th Street, with 1 trains skipping 125th Street, 157th Street, 207th Street, and 225th Street, and 9 trains skipping 145th Street, 181st Street, Dyckman Street, 215th Street and 238th Street.
 As part of the study that resulted in the skip-stop plan, the NYCTA examined the feasibility of using the center track for express service.
 However, the center track along the Broadway–Seventh Avenue Line exists in two segments, which would result in an inefficient express service, and so skip-stop service was chosen instead.
 Most passengers would not have to wait longer for a train because, previously, a third of 1 trains had terminated at 137th Street.
 The previous headway for stations north of there was 10 minutes.
 At skip-stop stations, the maximum wait was to be 10 minutes, and would be 5 minutes at all-stop stations.
 Skip-stop trains would not speed through stations, instead passing through skipped stops at 15 mph, the maximum allowed per NYCTA rules.

-On July 1988, it was announced that 1/9 skip-stop service would begin on August 29, 1988.
+In July 1988, it was announced that 1/9 skip-stop service would begin on August 29, 1988.
 Skip-stop service was expected to speed up travel times for almost half of riders north of 96th Street.
 In August 1988, the NYCTA postponed plans for 1/9 skip-stop service due to public opposition.
 NYCTA officials recognized that they did not do a good job informing the community, and indicated that they planned to continue to look into it.
 Plans to implement skip-stop service on the IRT Pelham Line (6 train), which were contingent on the success of 1/9 skip-stop were indefinitely postponed.
 In September 1988, the MTA Board formally voted to defer implementation of 1/9 skip-stop service for these reasons.
 NYCTA planned to initiate outreach in January 1989 and implement the change at some point later that year.
 In October 1988, the NYCTA informed local communities that it planned to implement skip-stop the following spring; residents of Inwood and Washington Heights were particularly opposed to the change.

-In March 1989, the NYCTA stated that there wasn't a set date for the implementation of the plan, with service possibly starting as late as the fall.
+In March 1989, the NYCTA stated that there was not a set date for the implementation of the plan, with service possibly starting as late as the fall.
 To convince local communities, it set up meetings with residents and distributed leaflets advertising the change.
 In an attempt to win their favor, they changed the name of the service from "skip-stop" to "express" service.